 The Warwick University History Department is one of the largest history departments in the UK.
-Forty-two members of academic staff and thirty-one members of postdoctoral staff engage in teaching and research notable for its disciplinary range and geographical scope.
+Forty-six members of academic staff and thirty-one members of postdoctoral staff engage in teaching and research notable for its disciplinary range and geographical scope.

 The Department has a strong international reputation and high rankings in university guides and surveys, and was ranked first in the UK in the last Research Excellence Framework (REF) for the proportion of world-leading research activity (4*) in the Department.